Eligibility for a Committee Letter

 Applicants to medical or dental school who are current students or alumni of the Whiting School of Engineering or the Krieger School of Arts and Sciences at Johns Hopkins, and who have met the requirements stated below, are eligible to receive a Committee Letter from the Health Professions Committee of the Office of Pre-Professional Programs and Advising.

-To be eligible for a Committee Letter, you must meet all the following requirements:
+To be eligible for a Committee Letter, all applicants must:

 - Comply with the HPCA submission deadlines as established by the Pre-Professional Office.

-- Have met with a pre-professional advisor on at least one occasion prior to the HPCA submission deadlines established by the Pre-Professional Office.
+- Meet with a pre-professional advisor on at least one occasion prior to the HPCA submission deadlines established by the Pre-Professional Office.

 Current students or alumni of the Whiting School of Engineering or the Krieger School of Arts and Sciences at Johns Hopkins who have not met the requirements for a Committee Letter are advised to delay their applications to address their missing requirements.
 Please plan to meet with a pre-professional advisor to discuss the resolutions of your ineligibility.